dgcamacho/so2021/presentation/_includes/functors.md

 count(3);   // num == 3
 ```

-> .h3[Attention:] Passing stateful functors to functions requires the functor argument to reference
+> .h3[Attention:] Passing stateful functors to functions requires the functor argument to be a reference.
 > Otherwise, either the result is lost at the end of the call, or the non-`const` function cannot be called.

 ---